WellthCare

-Catastrophic health events-such as major accidents, cancer diagnoses, organ transplants, or prolonged critical care-represent the most severe financial and emotional risks employees face.
-Traditional healthcare benefits are fundamentally designed to manage these events through a combination of risk pooling, stop-loss insurance, and high out-of-pocket maximums.
-However, the standard model often leaves employees exposed to significant financial strain even after insurance pays, and does little to prevent such events in the first place.
-A modern, strategic approach to benefits must not only provide a financial backstop but also actively work to reduce the likelihood of catastrophe through proactive, preventive health systems.
+Catastrophic health events—such as major accidents, cancer diagnoses, organ transplants, or prolonged critical care—represent the most severe financial and emotional risks employees face.
+Traditional healthcare benefits are designed to manage these events through risk pooling, stop-loss insurance, and high out-of-pocket maximums.
+But the standard model often leaves employees exposed to significant financial strain even after insurance pays, and does little to prevent such events in the first place.
+Modern benefits need to do more than just cover the cost of disaster—they should also make disaster less likely.
+That means proactive, preventive health systems.
+WellthCare, the first Health-to-Wealth Benefit System, directly reduces catastrophic risk by rewarding every verified preventive action with spendable store dollars and automatic retirement contributions, creating an economic incentive for early detection that traditional plans lack.

 The Traditional Safety Net: How Standard Plans Manage Catastrophes

-Conventional employer-sponsored health plans, whether fully-insured through carriers like BUCA (Blue Cross, UnitedHealthcare, Cigna, Aetna) or self-funded, handle catastrophic events through a defined structure of coverage limits and risk transfer.
+Conventional employer-sponsored health plans handle catastrophic events through a defined structure of coverage limits and risk transfer.
+This applies whether the plan is fully insured through carriers like BUCA or self-funded.

-• Out-of-Pocket Maximums: This is the cornerstone of catastrophic protection.
-It's the absolute limit an employee pays for covered services in a plan year.
-After hitting this limit (which is capped by the ACA), the plan pays 100% for in-network care.
+• Out-of-Pocket Maximums: This is the cornerstone of catastrophic protection—the absolute limit an employee pays for covered services in a plan year.
+After hitting this limit (capped by the ACA), the plan pays 100% for in-network care.

 • Annual and Lifetime Maximums: While the ACA eliminated lifetime and most annual dollar limits on essential health benefits, some non-essential benefits or older plans may still have caps.